Sampoerna Agro Tbk PT (Hutan Ketapang Industri PT)

 16. Scheme smallholders/outgrowers planted area (ha)?

-This indicator is disabled as it is not applicable to this company.
+This indicator is disabled as the company reports that it does not source from smallholders.

 -